tc39/proposal-module-declarations/README.md

 Stage 1

-JavaScript module declarations are a syntax for named, inline JS modules, which can be used for bundling multiple modules into a single JavaScript file.
+JavaScript module declarations (previously known as "module fragments") are a syntax for named, inline JS modules, which can be used for bundling multiple modules into a single JavaScript file.

 ## Motivation